DeathfireD/AllianceP2P/readme.txt

 This site is for the Beta branch and latest releases.

-If you plan to contribute please join our forum: http://ordway.ath.cx/alliance/forum/index.php

 For older versions of Alliance you can still get them on the SourceForge site visit: http://sourceforge.net/projects/alliancep2p/

-We accept donations on bitcoin: 12SJJoTGNGThxRSEiS8xUCHcHyF8vMd7at
+We accept donations on bitcoin: 1KCdzcapeXR2vg5epWQkXQGr38T6bwButV

 Homepage: http://www.alliancep2p.com/